Working On Projects at Home? These Retailers Deliver Building Materials

 The website estimate for Lowe’s Truck Delivery is $79 to send a truck for from one to 100 8-ft.
 2x4s, for example.
 One 4 ft x 8 ft sheet of OSB runs $79.
 Twenty sheets of OSB?
 Still $79.
 Lowe’s Truck Delivery also requires a store with your items in stock be within 75 miles of where you are.

 Delivery may be disproportionately expensive for an $80 order, doubling your cost.
-But if you have a larger order, or even if you just consider the cost of gas, time and loading/unloading work, this might end up being a good deal.
+But if you have a larger order, or even if you just consider the cost of gas, time and loading/unloading work, this could end up being a good deal.

 Ace Hardware tends to sell products on the smaller end of the building materials spectrum.
 Think less construction lumber, and more trim boards, tools or shelf standards.
 But they do have a competitive shipping policy that’ll help if they stock what you’re looking for.
 And they offer free shipping for Ace Rewards members on orders over $50.
 For accurate Ship to Home information, select your local store when searching the Ace Hardware website.